-If you will be pulling the Firefox source code or one of the derived repositories, the easiest way to configure Mercurial is to run the mercurial-setup mach command:
+If you will be pulling the Firefox source code or one of the derived repositories, the easiest way to configure Mercurial is to run the vcs-setup mach command:

 This command starts an interactive wizard that will help ensure your Mercurial is configured with the latest recommended settings.
 This command will not change any files on your machine without your consent.